Ashland County Court Records

 Ashland County Family Court Records

-Family law matters in Ashland County are divided between the Domestic Relations Division of the Court of Common Pleas and the Juvenile Division.
-The Domestic Relations Division handles divorce, dissolution of marriage, legal separation, spousal support, and related post-decree matters.
-The Juvenile Division addresses custody disputes, child support, paternity, and dependency and neglect proceedings.
+Family law matters in Ashland County are handled by two separate divisions.
+The Domestic Relations Division of the Court of Common Pleas deals with divorce, dissolution of marriage, legal separation, spousal support, and post-decree matters.
+The Juvenile Division handles custody disputes, child support, paternity, and dependency and neglect proceedings.
+Both divisions are at the Ashland County Courthouse, 142 W. 2nd Street, Ashland, OH 44805.

 Divorce Records